The First Eleven

 The blue and white striped football jersey

-than our own skin as we shrugged it on.
+than our own skins as we shrugged it on.

-on the gravel, to the field and the first kicks
+on gravel, to the field and the first kicks

-of a ball that would suck the grass’s wetness
+of a ball that sucked the grass’s wetness

 and, if not avoided by ducking, the head.